 Reinstatement of healthcare: Individuals on military leave must be offered the same benefits as those on other types of leave.

-Protection from discharge: Once reemployed, service members cannot be fired without just cause.
+Protection from discharge: Once reemployed, service members cannot be fired without just cause (also known as wrongful discharge).
 The length of this protection is based on the amount of time spent in the uniformed services.
 Individuals who completed 181 or more days of military service cannot be fired without cause for one year after reemployment.
 Employees who completed 30 to 180 days of service have six months of protection from discharge without cause.
 No discharge protection is offered to those who served 30 days or less.

 Freedom from discrimination: Employers cannot discriminate against current or former military personnel in regard to hiring, firing, reemployment, promotion and benefits.
 Additionally, employers cannot retaliate against individuals who exercise their rights under USERRA.

 Additional rights employers must offer current and former service members include:

 - The ability to participate in military service